I am available for interviews on the following areas:

 SCIENCE AND RELIGION IN SCIENCE/FICTION FILM (POST-1968) with particular expertise in the US Catholic Church’s approach to the film industry following the end of censorship (that was closely tied to the church and its attitudes to science and society).
 I have expertise in The Exorcist and A Clockwork Orange as controversial films that were publicly derided yet recognised within the organisation as positive religious representations.

-I am a historian by training (#WomenAlsoKnowHistory) and approach all of my research through historical methods with much of work based on archival and primary source research.
-I am a historian of Hollywood cinema, science fiction cinema and television, science and religion on screen, women in the film industry, women scientists, and promote the idea that cinema and film is a form/method of history.
+I am a historian by training (#WomenAlsoKnowHistory) and approach all of my research through historical methods with much of my work based on archival and primary source research.
+I am a historian of science fiction cinema and television, Hollywood cinema (with a specific focus on immediate post-censorship cinema), science and religion on screen, women in the film industry, women scientists, and promote the idea that cinema and film are a form/method of history.